 The default sample framework is Spring.
-Select a framework or leave the default setting.
-When you're done, choose Next.
+Leave the default setting, and choose Next.

 Web App For Containers is the default deployment target.
 The application framework, which you chose on the previous steps, dictates the type of Azure service deployment target available here.
-Select the target service of your choice.
-When you're done, choose Next.
+Leave the default service, and choose Next.

 Configure VSTS and an Azure subscription